Just because you're a kid doesn't mean you can't make a difference!

 Most parents are really busy people and it might seem like they don’t have much time to spend with you.
 The problem parents have is that there's always so much to be done around the house, and it's not that they don't want to spend time with you, but by the time they finish everything, it's probably time for you to go to bed.

 So, here's how you can help fix that and make your family really happy at the same time!
-Simply being nice to your brother or sister and helping out where you can is something that will make the world of difference to the people in your family.
+Just by being nice to your brother or sister and helping out, you can make a big difference to the people in your family.
 The more you're able to help... like doing your set chores, picking up your clothes, helping with the dishes, hanging the laundry, feeding pets... the less time your parents have to spend doing it.
 And if you just do these things without your parents having to ask, they'll be really happy AND won't yell at you to do your chores.
-And here's the really great thing... your home will become a really nice, calm place to be!
+And here's the really great thing... your home will become a really nice, calm place to be and your parents will have more time to spend with YOU!

 Once you're feeling more confident and enjoying being kind, it's time to take the next step to ramp it up.